|Teaching method||Contact hours|

 This course is the third in a series of process engineering courses in the BSc Biotechnology.
 It applies the design approach taught in BPE-12806 and BPE-22306 to bioreactors limited by sugar supply, oxygen supply or photon supply, and to bioreactors limited by removal of heat or toxic products.
 Since transfer of material between for example gas and liquid is important in many of these systems, this course also provides a stepping stone to BPE-20806.

 After successful completion of this course students are expected to be able to:

 - design reactors with mass transfer between two ideally mixed fluid phases, for continuous, fed-batch, batch operation;

-- design reactors with mass transfer between an ideally mixed fluid phase and a fluid phase moving in ideal plugflow, for continuous, fed-batch, batch operation;
+- design reactors with mass, heat or product transfer between an ideally mixed fluid phase and a fluid phase moving in ideal plugflow, for continuous, fed-batch, batch operation;

-- design photo-bioreactors with mass transfer between two ideally mixed fluid phases and an ideal plugflow compartment with conversion, only for continuous reactors in steady state;
+- design photo-bioreactors with mass transfer between two ideally mixed fluid phases;

 - handle various expressions for the intrinsic reaction kinetics for all reactors above;

 - apply judicious simplifications to a reactor design model for all reactors above, to allow analytical solution;

 - analyse differences between reactor types and modes of operation, and exploit these differences for various design goals.

 In the context of this course, design is defined as: